-Earlier today, director Brian Singer teased the following early-production photo from the set of his upcoming X-Men sequel, Days of Future Past:
+Earlier today, director Bryan Singer teased the following early-production photo from the set of his upcoming X-Men sequel, Days of Future Past:

 Could this be the entrance to Cerebro or the Danger Room in the X-Mansion?
 Better yet, is this confirmation that Hall H attendees might be seeing this in action come July?